Doctoral Degree Final Oral Exams

 All Lawrence/Edwards Campus Graduate students

-The Graduate Division ascertains whether all other degree requirements have been met and if reports of any previously scheduled final oral examinations have been submitted and recorded.
-Upon approval of the request, the final oral examination is scheduled at the time and place designated by the Graduate Division.
-This information must be published in a news medium as prescribed by the Graduate Faculty.
-Interested members of the university community are encouraged to attend these examinations.
+The graduate division ascertains whether all other degree requirements have been met and if reports of any previously scheduled final oral examinations have been submitted and recorded.
+Upon approval of the request, the final oral examination is scheduled at the time and place approved by the Graduate Division.
+This information must be published in the university events calendar or other medium that ensures broad dissemination to the university community, whose members are encouraged to attend.

-For every scheduled final oral examination, the department reports to the Graduate Division a grade of Honors, Satisfactory, or Unsatisfactory for the candidate’s performance.
+To pass the exam, the student must receive a majority of assenting votes (e.g., three of four votes).
+For every scheduled final oral examination, the unit reports to the graduate division a grade of Satisfactory, Unsatisfactory, or at the option of the unit, Honors.
 If an Unsatisfactory grade is reported, the candidate may be allowed to repeat the examination on the recommendation of the department.

 This policy reflects the practices that have been in place at the University of Kansas for a number of years.